nus-cs2103-AY2425S1/ip/docs/README.md

 1. Ensure you have Java 17 or above installed on your computer.
 1. Download the latest Meep.jar file from the [releases page](https://github.com/tata32000/ip/releases).
 1. Double-click the downloaded Meep.jar file to launch the application.
+If that does not work, open a terminal and run `java -jar Meep.jar`.

 ## Features